Topener/To.BounceView/README.md

 $.bouncyView.resize(300, 300, null, true);
 ```

+### Properties

+There are several properties that can be added to the BounceView on load, or trough the relevant setter.

+- speed
+- noBounce
+- positiveBounce
+- bounceRate
+- horizontalBounce
+- verticalBounce

+All these properties have a setter, and can also be provided in the `tss` in the controller that includes the widget.

 ### Extra configuration

 If you want it to bounce less/more than the default 10%, set it through the `setBounceRate` function